Quantization of infinitesimal braidings and pre-Cartier quasi-bialgebras: Infinitesimal braidings and pre-Cartier quasi-bialgebras

 where we wrote $\mathcal{F}^{-1}=\overline{\mathcal{F}}^i\otimes\overline{\mathcal{F}}_i$.
 This means that \eqref{eq:pC2} is satisfied for $(H_\mathcal{F},\mathcal{R}_\mathcal{F},\chi_\mathcal{F})$.
 In complete analogy we prove \eqref{eq:pC3} for $(H_\mathcal{F},\mathcal{R}_\mathcal{F},\chi_\mathcal{F})$. \end{proof}

-Building on the previous twisting result and Example \ref{ex:E(n)} we construct the following class of pre-Cartier quasi-bialgebras. \begin{example} Let $\Bbbk$ be a field of characteristic not $2$ and consider the Hopf algebras $E(n)$ of Example \ref{ex:E(n)}.
+Building on the previous twisting result and Example \ref{ex:E(n)} we construct the following class of pre-Cartier quasi-bialgebras. \begin{example} Consider the Hopf algebras $E(n)$ of Example \ref{ex:E(n)}.
 As shown in \cite{BeaDasGru}, there is an exhaustive class of quasitriangular structures $\mathcal{R}_{(a_{ij})}$ where $(a_{ij})$ is an arbitrary $n\times n$-matrix with values in $\Bbbk$.
 Moreover, in \cite[Theorem 3.30]{BRS24} it is shown that

 where $(b_{k\ell})\in M_n(\Bbbk)$, is an exhaustive family of infinitesimal $\mathcal{R}$-matrices for $(E(n),\mathcal{R}_{(a_{ij})})$.
 Moreover, we have that $(E(n),\mathcal{R}_{(a_{ij})},\chi_{(b_{k\ell})})$ is Cartier if and only if $(b_{k\ell})$ is skew-symmetric, i.e. $b_{\ell k}=-b_{k\ell}$ for all $1\leq k,\ell\leq n$.